 There are situations where you are out of status (i.e. have no lawful nonimmigrant status), but still have authorized stay and therefore do not accrue unlawful presence.
 For example:

-F-1 students or J-1 students who are admitted for the duration of their stay, and fall out of status, do not begin to accrue unlawful presence toward the 3 year/10 year bar until USCIS or an immigration judge finds they violated their status.
+F-1 students or J-1 exchange visitors who are admitted for the duration of their stay, and fall out of status, do not begin to accrue unlawful presence toward the 3 year/10 year bar until USCIS or an immigration judge finds they violated their status.
+[UPDATE: As of August 9, 2018, USCIS and the U.S. Department of State follow a stricter policy for calculating unlawful presence of F-1 students and J-1 exchange visitors.
+Under current policy, F-1 students and J-1 exchange visitors begin to accrue unlawful presence when they fall out of status.]

 Adjustment of status applicants who fail to maintain nonimmigrant status do not normally accrue unlawful presence while an I-485 application is pending – as long as the I-485 is nonfrivolous and was filed properly prior to the expiration of the nonimmigrant status, and the applicant did not work without authorization.